 Author InformationRick Csiernik is professor in the School of Social Work, King’s University College at Western University.

-Susan Hillock is an associate professor in the Department of Social Work and the Department of Graduate Studies in Education at Trent University.
+Susan Hillock is an associate professor of Social Work and a faculty member in the Departments of Social Work and Graduate Studies Education at Trent University.